naegahyung/smart-manage-cs3200-server/README.md

 # CS3200 Smart Manage Server side

-This is a server side code for CS3200 project.
+This is a server-side code for CS3200 project.

 ## Getting Started